kaixinguor/CarND-Vehicle-Detection/writeup.md

 ![alt text][image1_1]

 ###Histogram of Oriented Gradients (HOG)

+The code for this section is in the file `./ft_extract.py`.

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

 I use `skimage.feature.hog()`to extract HOG features.
 The code is in the function `get_hog_features()` in lines 37 through 54 in the file `./ft_extract.py`.

-The way how I use it is described in lines 108 through 118 in function `single_img_features()` in `./ft_extract.py`.
+The way how I use it is described in lines 108 through 118 in the function `single_img_features()` in `./ft_extract.py`.
 I first convert an image into some color space using `cv2.cvtColor()`, then I feed one channel image into  `get_hog_features()`.

-The following image shows examples of HOG computed in respective channels in `YCrCb` space for cars:
+The following image shows examples of HOGs computed in respective channels in `YCrCb` space for cars:

 ![alt text][image1_6_1]

-And the following picture shows examples of HOG for non-cars:
+And the following image shows examples of HOGs for non-cars:

 ![alt text][image1_6_2]

 ####2.
 Explain how you settled on your final choice of HOG parameters.